-Division 5 of the regulations requires that the person with management control of the workplace to identify all asbestos at the workplace.
-Compliance can be achieved by engaging a competent person to prepare an asbestos register as part of an asbestos audit.
-This audit is usually non invasive and will not include cavities and areas where destruction is required for the audit.
+Division 5 of the WHS/OH&S Regulations, requires people with management control to identify all asbestos-containing materials present in a workplace.
+To achieve compliance, a competent person should be engaged to prepare an asbestos register as part of an asbestos audit.
+Division 5 asbestos audits are usually non-invasive and will not include cavities or area where destruction is required to complete the audit.